hynjnjung/NGS-Integrator/README.md

 by multiplying the cMBF at each position.

 ### Input file
-Inputs should be Part One generated files, or have the same format (`chr start end cMBF`).
+Inputs should be Part One generated files, or have the same format (`chr start end cMBF`) (BED files).
 An output filename also needs to included as the **first** input.
 The inputs should be ordered as follows:
 `chr start end cMBF`

 ### Run
-`java -cp NGS-IT.jar Integrator [Integration_Output_File_Name.bedGraph] [file1.bedGraph] [file2.bedGraph] ...`
+`java -cp NGS-IT.jar Integrator [Integration_Output_File_Name.bed] [file1.bed] [file2.bed] ...`

 ### Output
-The output will be a bedGraph file of the same format (`chr start end cMBF`) and of the specified name.
+The output will be a BED file of the same format (`chr start end cMBF`) and of the specified name.

 ## Things to Consider
 - Window size: Larger is more accurate, but will take longer and requires more memory.
 - Median multiple: Generally, a larger median multiple will reduce the background level, but may also reduce signal.
 - Default zero:
 - If you have multiple separated regions of the same chromosome, please place them into separate files to run the Calculator (Part One).
-- NGS-IT requires open memory (at least 8GB, depending on window size).
+- NGS-IT requires open memory (generally at least 8GB, depending on window size).
 Running NGS-IT when low on space may cause errors such as `Improper file formatting` error.

 ## Questions/Issues?